mcdonc/idracfanctl/README.rst

                          [--disable-pcie-cooling-response DISABLE_PCIE_COOLING_RESPONSE]
                          [--ipmitool IPMITOOL]

    Script to control Dell Poweredge fan speeds.
-All temps in °C.
+All temps in °C.  Must be run as root.

    options:
      -h, --help            show this help message and exit